Tool Search: Eligibility Import Wizard

 Step 5.
 Confirmation Review

-After values from the import file have been mapped and saved, the import can be reviewed, tested and imported.
-Fields on this screen display according to previously selected options.
+After mapping and saving values from the import file, the import can be reviewed, tested, and finalized.
+Fields on this screen are displayed according to the previously selected options.

 Field Descriptions